-University web address policy
+University web address policy for the public website

-Information about the different types of web addresses used at the University and the options available for your website.
+Information about the different types of web addresses used at the University and the options available for your public website.

-www.sheffield.ac.uk is the main University website
+www.sheffield.ac.uk is the main public University website

 The main University website is managed centrally by the Web Team in IT Services and the Digital team in Corporate Communications.

-IT Services and Corporate Affairs have overall responsibility for the site.
+IT Services and Corporate Communications have overall responsibility for the site.
 However, the maintenance of many of the sub-sites which make up the website have ownership devolved to other teams or staff within departments.